 AmeriCorps will invest in existing and new partnerships with non-profit, faith-based, and Tribal organizations, and state service commissions, to get things done for America.
-The agency will prioritize investment in the most critical issues of our time - public health, climate and the environment, and education and economic opportunity - within AmeriCorps' Focus Areas (Appendix 1) and will increase its efforts to ensure AmeriCorps members, AmeriCorps Seniors volunteers, and community-based volunteers reflect the communities where they serve.
+The agency will prioritize investment in the most critical issues of our time - public health, climate and the environment, and education and economic opportunity - within AmeriCorps' Focus Areas (Appendix F) and will increase its efforts to ensure AmeriCorps members, AmeriCorps Seniors volunteers, and community-based volunteers reflect the communities where they serve.
 We will target our investments toward communities where the need is greatest, particularly those with populations that face racial inequality and poverty.
 These steps will enable more Americans than ever to strengthen the communities that need it most across the nation through their service.
-AmeriCorps Seniors is committed in this grant cycle to serving more communities that have faced historical inequities and the organizations that have supported those communities, such as programs and organizations that serve Black, Indigenous, and People of Color (BIPOC), and that actively address the impacts of structural and institutional inequities, advance racial equity, and increase opportunities in order to achieve sustainable change in communities.